-These goals apply to students entering the program in 2013 and subsequent years.
-Goals for students in the class of 2012 can be found here.
+These goals apply to students entering the program in 2020 and subsequent years.
+Goals for students in earlier classes can be found in the relevant student handbooks.

-- The spoken English requirements to permit receipt of a Teaching Assistantship in the second year
+- Satisfy the spoken English requirements to permit receipt of a Teaching Assistantship in the second year

 In their first year, graduate students are required to take the following courses: